Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Evaluation

 \textbf{External validity.} The main threat to external validity is that our results may not generalize to other contexts.
 We evaluated SAFE using early-stage WCET ranges estimated by practitioners at LuxSpace.
 However, SAFE can be applied at later development stages as well (1)~to test the schedulability of the underlying set of tasks of a system and (2)~to develop tasks under more precise constraints regarding safe WCETs.
 Future case studies covering the entire development process remain necessary for a more conclusive evaluation of SAFE.
 In addition, while motivated by ADCS (see Section~\ref{subsec:casestudy}) in the satellite domain, SAFE is designed to be generally applicable to other contexts.
-However, the general usefulness of SAFE needs to be assessed in other contexts and domains.
+To evaluate the usefulness of SAFE in other contexts, in addition to our motivating case study system, we applied SAFE to two industrial systems from different domains, having very different system characteristics such as resource dependencies and multiple processing cores.
+As we described in Section~\ref{subsec:casestudy}, however, none of the public study subjects provide initial estimates of their task WCETs as ranges, which are required by SAFE as input.
+Hence, we had to modify the study subjects to include WCET ranges in their task descriptions but attempted to minimise any potential biases and errors in the experiments by converting a point WCET value to a WCET range in a systematic and straightforward way.
+In Section~\ref{subsec:casestudy}, we described the converting method in detail.
+Also, we made the modified task descriptions available online~\cite{Artifacts}.
+However, the general usefulness of SAFE needs to be further assessed in other contexts and domains.